Gluten Free • Paleo • Sugar Free • Dairy Free

-- Slowly add the maple syrup and vanilla extract.
+- Slowly add the maple syrup and strawberry extract (if using).

 - Add the egg yolks and whisk on medium until combined.

-- Add the milk, lemon juice and lemon zest and whisk until combined.
+- Add the Strawberry puree and milk and whisk until combined.

 - In a separate bowl sift the coconut flour and baking powder.